lienkg/fcc-world-cup-database/README.md

 # world-cup-database
-freeCodeCamp Project (Relational Database Certification)
+This World Cup Database was built as part of the freeCodeCamp Relational Database Certification.